DanielKeep/rust-recurrence/article/practical-intro-to-macros.md

     </tr>
 </table>

-Note that the definition of `X` cuts clear through the module heirarchy and across files.
+Note that the definition of `X` cuts clear through the module hierarchy and across files.
 For this reason, I personally recommend that you always define macros in the *first* module defined in a library, or at the top of your `lib.rs` or `main.rs` file.

 **Macros are individually exported.** In order to make a macro available to other crates, you have to use the `#[macro_export]` attribute.
 Note that this and `#[macro_use]` are *unrelated*.
 You can have a macro exported to other crates, but which is not available to most of your own crate.
 So, for example: